bekscode/potion-shop/README.md

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
 file: BootStrapData.java
+line: 32 & 39 added inhousePartRepo
-line: 32, 36 & 39 added new repo for inhouse parts
+line: 47 added if statement to prevent duplicates of inhouse and outsourced parts
-line: 45-121 added in house parts to the repository
+line: 50-145 added inhouse and outsourced parts to database
-line: 125-153 added outsourced parts to the repository
+line: 147 added if statement to prevent duplicates for products
-line: 166-177 added new products to the product repository
+line: 150-163 added and saved products to the database

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.